 Virginia Blue Bells

-One of the most striking perennial plants is the Virginia blue bells.
-Known for its amazing blue bell like flower, this fragrant plant adds a splash of color to any location.
+One of the most beautiful perennial plants is the Virginia bluebells.
+Known for its incredible blue bell-like flower, this fragrant plant adds a splash of color to any location.
 These plants can grow a stunning, 18 to 24 inches tall.
 It is not uncommon to see these perennials growing wild in some parts of North America.
-While they love a sandy soil, they are very contented flowers and easy to grow.
-They are best planted or transported in the fall, when the plant is in a dormant state.
+While they love a sandy soil, they are very happy flowers and easy to grow.
+They are best planted or transported in the fall when the plant is in a dormant state.
 The fascinating deep bluish purple color they provide makes everyone notice their presence.

-Larkspur is one of the most sought after perennials.
-They provide a rich bold color and the most unusual blossom patterns.
+Larkspur is one of the most sought-after perennials.
+They provide a vibrant, bold color and the most unusual blossom patterns.
 Unlike other flowers, these plants grow with lengthened spurs.
-They were named after the bird, the lark, because of the appearance of the flower resembles the lark’s back toe.
+They were named after the bird, the lark, because of the appearance of the flower resembles the lark’s rear toe.
 There are over 150 different varieties of this plant available.
 These perennials can reach a whopping six feet in height, resembling a small tree rather than flowers.
-They need plenty of sun and prefer deep and rich soil to properly grow.
+They need plenty of suns and prefer deep and fertile soil to properly grow.
 Their striking presence demand attention, as they have a unique beauty all their own.
-They larkspur has wonderful color varieties and a unique flower to add to any landscape.
+They larkspur has beautiful color varieties and an individual flower to add to any landscape.

 Source to Buy a Wide Variety of Perennials